newrelic/newrelic-active-directory-integration/README.md

 * These configuration files require use of the New Relic Infrastructure Agent (NRIA) and interact with the [Flex](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/flex-integration-tool-build-your-own-integration/), [Logging](https://docs.newrelic.com/docs/logs/forward-logs/forward-your-logs-using-infrastructure-agent/#winevtlog), and [Windows Services](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/windows-services-integration/) capabilities of NRIA.

 ### Process

+> TO-DO - add docs link here

+For detailed instructions, please see the [documentation]().

 At a high-level, installation of this integration includes the following steps.